shannon — What is it?

 Verdict

-Shannon is a promising project for organizations seeking an advanced, autonomous solution for web application security testing.
-Its unique combination of static code analysis and real exploit execution positions it as a valuable tool for teams focused on continuous security in the software development process.
+Shannon is a promising project for organizations seeking advanced automated security testing.
+Its unique combination of source code analysis and live exploitation makes it a valuable tool for ensuring application security, particularly for those with access to source code and a need for continuous testing.

 Transparency Notice